-Your gut might not be the first place you look to for the root of your autoimmune disease but as the second brain , your gut microbiome is closely tied to your immune system .
-In fact, your gut microbiome touches multiple aspects of your health, including your mood and metabolism.
+Your gut might not be the first place you might look to find the root of your autoimmune disease , but as your body's second brain , your gut microbiome is closely connected to your immune system .
+In fact, your gut microbiome influences and interacts with multiple aspects of your health, including your mood and metabolism.
 That’s why it’s so important to maintain a balanced microbiome that has diverse colonies of beneficial disease-fighting bacteria.

-“While bacteria colonize the whole body, such as the oral cavity, placenta, vagina, and skin, the majority of bacteria resides within the gastrointestinal tract,” explains Gabriella Safdieh, MD , a board-certified pediatrician and rheumatologist at Parsley Health New York.
-“Unfortunately, dysbiosis—or an imbalance between good and bad bacteria in your gut—has been associated with numerous diseases, including autoimmune diseases like Crohn’s and ulcerative colitis, psoriasis, lupus, and multiple sclerosis,” she says.
+“While bacteria colonize the whole body, such as the oral cavity, placenta, vagina, and skin, the majority of bacteria resides within the gastrointestinal tract,” explains Gabriella Safdieh, MD, a board-certified pediatrician and rheumatologist formerly at Parsley Health New York.
+“Unfortunately, dysbiosis—or an imbalance between good and bad bacteria in your gut—has been associated with numerous diseases, including autoimmune diseases like Crohn’s and ulcerative colitis, psoriasis, lupus, and multiple sclerosis."

-By definition, autoimmune disease is a condition in which your immune system mistakenly attacks your body.
-Normally, when a virus or bacterial infection starts to invade the body, your body’s immune response is to produce antibodies that work against these harmful microorganisms.
-But with autoimmune disease, the body creates autoantibodies that end up attacking the cells they are meant to protect.
-The U.S. Department of Health & Human Services reports that more than 23.5 million Americans live with an autoimmune disease.
+An autoimmune disease is a condition in which your immune system mistakenly attacks your body.
+Normally, when a virus or bacterial infection starts to invade the body, your immune response is to produce antibodies that work against these harmful microorganisms.
+But with autoimmune disease, the body creates autoantibodies that end up attacking the cells they're supposed to protect.
+As autoimmune disease becomse more common, the U.S. Department of Health and Human Services reports that more than 23.5 million Americans live with an autoimmune disease.

 Scientists aren’t really sure what causes autoimmune disease, but researchers believe that there are a number of contributing factors, including genetics and environmental exposures.
 Having a family history of autoimmune diseases, for example, can increase your risk of developing the disease.
 According to the U.S. National Library of Medicine , another theory is that microorganisms or drugs may trigger changes that confuse the immune system.
 Exposures to certain chemicals and viral and bacterial infections are also linked with autoimmune diseases.